kyosheek/ElectronFetcher/README.md

 # Electron Fetcher

-This is a minimal Electron application based on the [Electron Quick Start boilerplate](https://github.com/electron/electron-quick-start).
+This is an Electron application based on the [Electron Quick Start boilerplate](https://github.com/electron/electron-quick-start).

 ## Resources for Learning Electron